penmenpress/penmenpresswebsiteOLDSYNC/wp-content/plugins/tag-groups/readme.txt

 = Does this plugin support tags for pages? =

-No. Although it might work (with additional 3rd-party pluings), it is not an officially supported feature.
+No. Although it might work (with additional 3rd-party plugins), it is not an officially supported feature.

+= Does this plugin work with categories? =

+No. Hierarchical taxonomies such as categories are not officially supported.

+= Does this plugin work with my special custom taxonomy XY? =

+We cannot tell unless you try.

 = I need the plugin for a very special purpose - can you help? =